In this post, I'm going to write about what I found out about the Wind Cave online later on, as well as what I heard from Motoshima-san.

 Why is it so cold?

-According to Motoshima-san, until about 50 years ago, an annual festival was held around the Wind Cave, and elderly locals remember eating salamanders alive during the event.
+According to Motoshima-san, until about 50 years ago, an annual festival was held around the Wind Cave, and elderly locals remember eating live salamanders during the event.
 From our modern perspective, it's too risky given the possibility of parasites.
-However, people at that time had a humble view of nature, courage to finish the difficult construction, and thorough knowledge of the mountain.
+However, people at that time had a humble view of nature, the courage to finish the difficult construction, and a thorough knowledge of the mountain.
 I really respect them.